Global Asbestos Awareness Week: Another Year, Same Danger…

 Asbestos in Talc and Make-up

-The terrible reach and devastation of exposure to asbestos fibres does not stop at workplace exposure: asbestos can be found in the day-to-day beauty products we all use, talcum body powder and powdered make-up products containing talc.
+The terrible impact of asbestos fibres does not end with workplace exposure: asbestos can be found in the day-to-day beauty products we all use; talcum body powder and powdered make-up products containing the mineral, talc.

-As with avoiding asbestos-containing materials generally, the safest solution in terms of talcum powder and make-up is to discard any products you currently have containing talc and to avoid buying products in the future that do.
-It is safer to use alternatives such as corn-starch; or buy from labels such as Lush, who confirm the talc in their products is asbestos-free.
+Johnson and Johnson are not alone: a significant number of companies’ body powder and make-up has been tested and found to contain asbestos fibres.
+Despite the “clean beauty “ marketing by major brands, the safest option in terms of talcum powder and make-up is to discard any products you currently have containing talc and to avoid buying products in the future that do.
+It is safer to buy and use products which are corn-starch based.

-In celebrating Global Asbestos Awareness Week, for those who are sadly suffering the devastating effects of exposure to this toxic material, our specialist Asbestos team can obtain justice, compensation and treatment funding for those illnesses caused by asbestos exposure; all of which are entirely preventable.
+- In marking Global Asbestos Awareness Week, for those who are sadly suffering the devastating effects of exposure to this toxic material, our specialist Asbestos team can obtain justice, compensation and treatment funding for those illnesses caused by asbestos exposure; all of which are entirely preventable.

-If you have been affected by asbestos exposure and require legal advice in relation to seeking compensation, please contact our Asbestos & Mesothelioma Compensation Team on 0330 822 3451 for confidential and expert advice.
-They treat every client as an individual and strive to take away the worry of a legal claim.
+If you have been affected by asbestos exposure and require legal advice in relation to seeking compensation, please contact our Asbestos & Mesothelioma Compensation Team on 0330 822 3451 for personal, confidential and expert advice.